godotengine/godot-docs/reference/compiling_for_universal_windows_apps.rst

 Running
 -------

-On Visual studio, create a new project using any of the "Unversal App" templates found under Visual C++ -> Store Apps -> Universal Apps.
+On Visual studio, create a new project using any of the "Universal App" templates found under Visual C++ -> Store Apps -> Universal Apps.
 "Blank App" should be fine.